-The rather understated purple doorway leading into Number 5, Charles Street, may not seem quite as salubrious as the famous ‘High School of Performing Arts’ in New York City did back in the ’80s.
-But Ruddington’s ‘Freedom Dance & Performance’ has always aimed big – and consequently has found perhaps rather more than it’s fair share of ‘Fame’ along the way!?
+The rather understated purple doorway leading into Number 7, Charles Street, may not seem quite as salubrious as the famous ‘High School of Performing Arts’ in New York City did back in the ’80s.
+But Ruddington’s ‘Freedom Dance & Performance’ has always aimed big – and consequently has found perhaps rather more than its fair share of ‘Fame’ along the way!?

 Stacey explains: “I offer expert training in all genres of dance and performance, including ballet, tap, acrobatics, street dance, commercial, contemporary, jazz, musical theatre and drama.
 Students receive an all-round program that enables them to progress their training further at colleges around the country, should they wish to do so.”

 Many of the youngsters come from Ruddington, but several students travel far and wide to be a part of the ‘Freedom Family’ experience – including Stapleford, Radcliffe, West Bridgford, Leicester and Derby.
 “The school prides its self on providing an all-inclusive environment regardless of race or gender, where pupils can express their creativity, build confidence and encompass all aspects of the performing arts” says Stacey.

 The school also has a competition team that regularly competes nationally and has seen some impressive results over the years – winning various accolades including representing England at the Dance World Cup in 2016 where they returned with two silvers and two bronze medals.
 “This was a fantastic achievement for such a small school and was fully supported by residents and businesses of Ruddington which the school was eternally grateful for.
 The amount raised in sponsorship and fundraising was a staggering £26,000.”